liamsmyt/EuclideanGate/README.md

 - Preset options from mcgill paper e.g. Brazilian Necklace

 Features in Development:
-- Pitch control
-- More interesting effects than gain to be modulated by the gate
+- More interesting effects to be modulated by the gate